nicbou/nicolasbouliane.com/content/blog/malaysia-on-a-bike.md

 ---
 title: Cycling across Malaysia
-description: Notes about my bicycle trip from Singapore to Phuket for future travellers.
+description: Notes about my bicycle trip from Singapore to Penang for future travellers.
 date_created: 2024-03-01
 categories:
     travel
 ---

-Between February and April 2024, I have cycled from Singapore to Phuket, Thailand.
-I spent most of that time in Malaysia.
-This post is for those who a similar trip.
+In February and March 2024, I have cycled from Singapore to Penang.
+This post is for those who plan a similar trip.
 It's not a travel diary.

 {% include "blocks/_tableOfContents.html" %}

 ## The landscape

 If you ride on the West coast - that's where most cities are - you spend most of your time looking at palm oil plantations and rice paddies.
-The main road is lined with businesses and open-air restaurants.
-The secondary roads give you a better glimpse of village life.
+I found the landscape fascinating at first, but quite monotonous after 700 kilometres.

-Although you follow the coastline, you won't see the sea much.
+Although you follow the coastline, you won't much of the sea.
 It's usually hidden behind 50 metres of mangroves or palm trees.
 In any case, the water is too muddy to swim in.
-You will find beaches on islands like Pangkor and Penang.
+Even on nicer beaches of Pangkor and Penang, it's rather murky and polluted.
+I heard that it's better in Langkawi.

 ## The road

-The road is completely flat most of the time.

-A national route lines the sea across the entire country.
-There is usually a wide paved shoulder where you can ride safely.
-However, the heavy traffic is very loud and kicks up a lot of dust.
-You quickly grow to loathe the time you spend on that road.
+Routes 1 and 5 connect most of Malaysia's west coast.
+These roads are lined with businesses and open-air restaurants, making food readily available wherever you are.
+There is usually a broad shoulder to ride on, and Malaysian drivers are surprisingly accommodating of the rare cyclists they come across.

+Along the main road, the air is filled with dust, diesel fumes and the loud groan of loaded lorries.
+It's not a pleasant place to be, but it's often the only option.

-The secondary roads are a lot more pleasant.
-Most of them are paved single or double-lane roads with lots of speed bumps.
-They sent my panniers flying every time, but they forced most of the traffic onto the main road.
+The secondary roads are quieter and give you a better glimpse of village life.
+The frequent speed bumps sent my panniers flying every time, but they kept most of the traffic at bay.
+Unfortunately, I found it hard to build a route out of those small roads, and often ended up back on the main road.

-There are also gravel service roads, mostly nearest to the sea and across palm oil plantations.
-You will see packs of monkeys on those roads, as well as cows, giant lizards and occasionally tapirs.
+There are also gravel service roads, mostly nearest to the sea and across palm oil plantations, often in the shade of trees.
+There I saw packs of monkeys as well as cows, giant lizards and the occasional boar.

-The roads in and out of major cities are *insane*.
-There is no bicycle infrastructure, and the only way in or out might be the expressway.
-It's not legal to ride a bike there, and speaking from experience, not advisable.
+Malaysian city planners do not account for pedestrians, let alone cyclists.
+The only ways in and out of the Johor Bahru, Kuala Lumpur and Penang are expressways and busy roads without shoulders.

+I cannot stress how crazy and dangerous it is to try riding into those cities.
+After a bout of cycling on the expressway in Johor Bahru, I vowed to never do anything like that again.

-To get in and out of Kuala Lumpur, I used Grab to book a 6-seater cab.
+I booked a Grab 6-seater cab to get in and out of Kuala Lumpur.
 It cost me 120 MYR each way - about 25€.
-It's a small price to pay for the convenience and for not dying.
-On the weekends, you can also use the train to get in or out of the city.
-Intercity bus might also carry your bike for a little kopi money (20 MYR).
+It's a small price to pay for the convenience of not dying.
+On the weekends, you can also use the train.
+Intercity buses might also carry your bike for a little kopi money (20 MYR).

+I also took a cab to get to Georgetown (Penang) after carefully studying the lack of safe alternatives.
+It cost me 55 MYR.

 ## The weather

 *Brutal.* In February and March - right after the monsoon - it's 28º to 35ºC with 70% humidity.
 The heat the hardest part of the trip.
 Locals will sometimes question your sanity.
-You will sometimes question your sanity.
+You might sometimes question it too.

 Sometimes, you'll be lucky to ride in the shade of palm trees, but for the most part, you're out in the open, getting pounded by the sun.